-Residential Living at California Maritime Academy
+Residential Living at Cal Maritime

-California Maritime Academy offers several styles of facilities and living options to accommodate student needs.
+Cal Maritime offers several styles of facilities and living options to accommodate student needs.
 Each residence hall has various amenities specific to that facility, which students of the building are able to utilize.
 The majority of rooms on campus are double occupancy (shared by two students) spaces.
 All double occupancy rooms have 2 beds, desks, chairs, and dressers.

 Campus Residential Facilities